Copper Chase Cover Order Form

 Be sure to include the dimensions to the edge of each hole from all four sides of the chase cover, so that the hole can be placed correctly.
 If you want the hole to be centered, then no additional dimensions are needed.

 Collar Height: The standard collar is 2" to 3".
-For a square or rectangle hole that will have a clay tile flue liner protruding from it, you may want to keep your collar height at 1" or choose no collar.
-This will make sealing around the opening easier.
+The collar is rolled out with an overlap, spot welded, and siliconed for extra protection.
+For a square or rectangle hole that will have a clay tile flue liner protruding from it, you may want to make the collar the same height as the clay tile in order to install a single flue chimney cap.

 Skirt Length: The skirt length should be long enough to cover any exposed wood and allow fasteners to go through the skirt and into the structure behind it for security.
 Standard skirt lengths are around 3".